Four ideas in supporting Perfectionistic Students

 Perfectionism in students is a problem in several ways.
 First, It slows students down which is not only frustrating for them (and others) but it also means their rate of learning is slower and they miss vital learning time.

-Secondly, perfectionistic children who refuse to guesses or try activities have less opportunity to problem solve which in turn slows their learning.
+Secondly, perfectionistic children and teens who don’t take ‘guesses’ or try activities have less opportunity to problem solve which in turn slows their learning.

-The most important thing to understand about perfectionism: It is anxiety.
+An important thing to understand about perfectionism is that perfectionism is anxiety.

 Perfectionistic kids and teens are worried kids and teens.
 It might look like they are being stubborn, lazy, irritated and refusing to accept help – but really, at the heart of it all – they are anxious.
-Often they are a squirming mass of nerves, trying desperately to avoid failing, making mistakes and feeling bad about themselves.
+Often they are very anxious - and trying desperately to avoid failing, making mistakes and feeling bad about themselves.

-Here are five specific ways to do this.
+Here are five specific ways to do this which can be helpful for some families.

-1. Help children be calmer about getting things wrong, mistakes and lower grades
+1. Help children/teens see the benefits in getting things wrong, making mistakes and receiving lower grades

-Children have heard a lot from adults about the importance of accuracy, neatness and doing well.
+Many children have heard a lot from adults about the importance of accuracy, neatness and doing well.
 From an early age we say “great” when they get things right, and “no” when they get things wrong.
-For some children we now need to spend just as much time teaching them the value of making mistakes and not always getting things perfect.
+It makes sense why some kids now might be stuck overvaluing accuracy.
+For some children it can be helpful spend time teaching them the value and benefits which can come from making mistakes and not always getting things perfect.
 Here are some ways to do this.

 (a) Ask your child or teen to help you make a list titled: Why It is Okay to Make Mistakes.